ericmdantas/generator-ng-fullstack/README.md

 The idea is to keep this one going strong and updated.

-# not interested, what else is out there?
+# meh, I'm not interested.
+What else is out there?

 This project is one of many things that you can use to get started building a new app.
 For a detailed comparison of the options and trade-offs between them, please visit [this](http://www.dancancro.com/comparison-of-angularjs-application-starters) link.